CDCgov/trusted-intermediary/examples/README.md

   - `3_hl7_translation_final`
 - File extension: either `hl7` or `fhir`

+## Routing of these files

+To avoid routing issues, we have decided to use `MSH-11` for routing of test messages.
+The values that we have decided to use are:
+- `D`: for test files not to be sent to partners and to be sent manually.
+Any files under `examples/Test/` and not in `examples/Test/Automated/` should have this value
+- `N`: for test files not to be sent to partners and sent by a scheduled task.
+Any files under `examples/Test/Automated/` should have this value
+- `T`: for test files to be sent to partners and to be sent manually.
+Usually files in `examples/` and not in `examples/Test/`, should have this value.
+Other values like `P` could be used, but they **should not** have `D` or `N`

+**Note**: for some sample files, our transformations will rewrite the `MSH-5` and/or `MSH-6` HL7 fields normally used for routing, so we can't rely only on those fields to route.
+This is the case for most of the files in the `examples/CA` folder.
+If you are sending any files in that folder and you don't want the message to be delivered to our partner, please make sure `MSH-11` is **not** `T`.
+Otherwise the message will be delivered to our partner regardless of what is there in `MSH-5` and `MSH-6`

 ## Previously renamed files

 - `fhir/MN NBS FHIR Order Message.json` => `Test/e2e/orders/002_ORM_O01.fhir`